If you want your shift covered, consider these tips before asking – they might increase your success rate.

 You will want to consider who you ask — you need to make sure it’s someone who can work your shift and hopefully someone you haven’t already asked a million times in the past.
 While that person might look forward to picking up shifts, they might also be fed up with you asking for covers.
 You also want to ask someone you trust will keep their word.
 Nothing is worse than thinking you have your shift covered only to have that person back out the day before.
 So once they say Yes, lock it down by informing the person who makes the schedule of the schedule change.

 Sweeten the deal

 Sometimes, certain days are just impossible to get covered like holidays or Sundays.
 So If all else fails, offer to sweeten the deal.
 This could be in the form of offering to cover two extra days (whenever they need it) in return for your single shift, or buying them an extra after shift drink.
 People are more likely to cover for you if it’s worth it for them, so offering something extra on top of the money they’ll make picking up your shift might persuade them to say Yes.

-Whether you need one shift covered or fifty, everyone can gain flexibility in a tight schedule without compromising industry experience or talent with quality workers, companies have already come to trust from Poached.
-Poached On Demand is our newest feature, allowing Employers access to a flexible workforce to cover those hard-to-fill shifts or PTO requests, and for restaurant workers to pick up those extra shifts for extra income.
+Poached Shifts is our newest feature, allowing Employers access to a flexible workforce to cover those hard-to-fill shifts or PTO requests and for restaurant workers to pick up those extra shifts for extra income.
 If you really need a day off, and your employer uses Poached Shifts—they can fill in while you’re out getting the R&R you need.